Gold Rises for Third Straight Session

 Continue Reading Below

-Gold for February delivery climbed 0.3% to $1,326.60 a troy ounce on the Comex division of the New York Mercantile Exchange.
-Prices have risen to their highest level since September recently, supported by a weaker dollar and investor bets on higher inflation.
+Front-month gold for January delivery climbed 1% to $1,323.40 a troy ounce on the Comex division of the New York Mercantile Exchange -- its best day since November.
+Prices have risen in five straight weeks to their highest level since September, supported by a weaker dollar and investor bets on higher inflation.
 A dollar-denominated commodity, gold becomes cheaper for overseas buyers when the U.S. currency weakens.
 The precious metal is also used by many investors as a hedge against higher consumer prices.

 Friday's data showed the consumer-price index rose 0.3% in December when excluding the often-volatile categories of food and energy, the largest increase for so-called core prices since January 2017.